szczyglis-dev/py-gpt/README.md

 To get the new version, simply download it and start using it in place of the old one.
 All your custom settings like configuration, presets, indexes, and past conversations will be kept and ready to use right away in the new version.

-## Coming soon

-- Enhanced integration with Langchain
-- More vector databases support
-- Development of autonomous agents

 ## DISCLAIMER

 This application is not officially associated with OpenAI.
 The author shall not be held liable for any damages